YANG-DB/knowledge-graph/docs/tutorial/sample/dragons/installation.md

 **OpenGraph is a graph execution engine on top of elasticsearch, it has a REST API interface that allows interacting with it.**

-Running OpenGraph from its installation folder (after un-tar the downloaded artifact) is simple, it is done via the start-fuse-service.sh script in the installation folder.
+Running OpenGraph from its installation folder (after un-tar the downloaded artifact) is simple, it is done via the start-service.sh script in the installation folder.

 #### Configuration for OpenGraph